calliope-project/calliope/doc/model/components.rst

 Internally, the variables ``es_prod(y, x, t)`` and ``es_con(y, x, t)`` are also used for flux from storage to electricity (always > 0), and flux from electricity to storage (always < 0) respectively.
 This is used to allow formulation of certain linear constraints.

 Each technology must define the following parameters, some of which may be zero.
 By default, all of these are inherited from the default technology definition (with default values being ``0`` for capacities and ``1`` for efficiencies).
+Some of these may be overridden on a per-location basis (see :doc:`configuration`).

 * ``r(y, x, t)``: available energy (+ resource, - demand) [kWh/m2 * hour]
 * ``s_cap_max(y)``: max storage size [kWh]